-I recently saw an advertisement for the Quicken “Secure Advantage” loan, so I thought I’d do a review to determine if this is a good deal or just another marketing gimmick.
+I recently saw an advertisement for the Quicken Loans “Secure Advantage loan,” so I thought I’d do a review to determine if this is a good deal or just another marketing gimmick.

 It’s important to note that negative amortization loans are out of fashion, as evidenced by the release of loan programs like the Ditech Sleep EZ loan, which highlights the lack of negative amortization as a loan program benefit.

 Now back to the Quicken Secure Advantage Loan.
 Like other option arms, the loan program consists of four mortgage payment options, including a minimum payment (negative amortization), an interest-only payment, a 30-year fixed mortgage payment, and a 15-year payment.

-Each month, borrowers can choose the type of mortgage payment they’d like to make until the option is no longer available, like the neg-am option and eventually the interest-only option.
+Each month, homeowners can choose the type of mortgage payment they’d like to make until certain options are no longer available, like the neg-am option and eventually the interest-only option.

-However, this flexibility can get borrowers into trouble, especially once the minimum payment option disappears when the loan reaches the maximum limit of 115% (110% in New York) or after 5 to 7 years, whichever comes first.
+This payment flexibility can get borrowers into trouble, especially once the minimum payment option disappears when the loan reaches the maximum LTV limit of 115% (110% in New York) or after 5 to 7 years, whichever comes first.

 At that time, the minimum payment option falls off, and the interest-only payment option becomes the new minimum payment because no additional interest can be deferred.

 Remember, the interest-only payment is required to repay all the required interest each month, and every time you make a minimum payment, you are simply deferring interest.
 Nothing in the way of mortgage principal is being paid, which means your loan balance doesn’t get any smaller.

-The interest-only option is only available for the first 10 years, at which point the loan becomes a fully-amortizing six-month adjustable rate mortgage based on a twenty-year amortization, with only two payment options available, the 30-yr payment and the 15-yr payment.
+And the interest-only option is only available for the first 10 years, at which point the loan becomes a fully-amortizing six-month adjustable rate mortgage based on a twenty-year amortization, with only two payment options available, the 30-year payment and the 15-year payment.